chisophugis/lbd/source/backendstructure.rst

 .. literalinclude:: ../code_fragment/backendstructure/3.txt

 Please take a look for 3/1 code.
-After that, we build 3/1 by make as chapter 2 (of course, you should remove old Target/Cpu0 and replace with 3/1/Cpu0).
+After that, building 3/1 by make as chapter 2 (of course, you should remove old Target/Cpu0 and replace with 3/1/Cpu0).
 You can remove lib/Target/Cpu0/\*.inc before do “make” to ensure your code rebuild completely.